Dale Corvera

-Dale Bokingo Corvera (born June 27, 1955) is a Filipino politician who has served as a representative from Agusan del Norte since 2022.
+Dale Bokingo Corvera is a Filipino politician who has served as a representative from Agusan del Norte since 2022.
 He previously served as governor of Agusan del Norte from 2019 to 2022.

 He is also an elected member and chairperson of the World Organization of the Scout Movement, Asia Pacific Regional Committee, and Immediate past National President of the Boy Scouts of the Philippines.
 He was elected as Governor of the province in 2019.
 He served as mayor of Cabadbaran from 2007 to 2016, vice governor of the same Province from 2004 to 2007, board member from 1995 to 2004, and Municipal Councilor from 1992 to 1995.